-- 1. Ensure that the door is removed from the port side of the device, if installed.
-Refer to procedures for removing and replacing the device door in this guide. - 2.
-Ensure the device can be oriented so that the nonport side has access to intake air (cool). - 3.
-Use a lift to raise the device to the correct level. - 4.
+- 1. Ensure that the door, if installed, is removed from the port side of the device.
+For instructions, refer to instructions for removing and replacing the device door in the device installation guide. - 2.
+Use a lift to raise the device to the level of the shelf brackets. - 3.
+Move the lift as close as possible to the rack, with the air-intake side of the device facing the front of the rack (see the following figure). - 4.
 If applicable, lock the wheels of the lift. - 5.
-Gently slide the device onto the saddle, ensuring that it remains supported during the transfer.
-See the following figure.
+Gently slide the device onto the shelf brackets, ensuring that it remains supported during the transfer.